clolsonus/covid-19/README.md

 Brazil is still running over 1000 deaths per day and is on pace to hit the 40k mark in 2 days, overtakes the UK for 2nd place overall on about June 13.
-USA on pace to hit 120k around June 20.
+USA on pace to hit 120k in about 15 days.

 ![poly](figures/20200609.png?raw=true "9 June, 2020")